PricerOfExile/pricerofexile.github.io/docs/Components/data_aggregation_and_parsing.md

 parser-of-exile
 ----------------

-> Responsibilities : List all possible statistics on an item, translate one textual description into one or multiple statistics, convert all prices into a common currency.
+> Responsibilities : List all possible stats for a given item types, translate one textual description into one or multiple statistics, convert all prices into a common currency.

+This module is written in Java/Spring and is split in 3 modules :

+- parser-of-exile-core: based on Path of Exile game engine configuration files (extracted using  [pathofexile-dat](https://github.com/SnosMe/poe-dat-viewer/blob/master/lib/README.md)) it provides features around items/stats and mods.
+- parser-of-exile-command-line: read, filter and transform items extracted from Public Stashed API in order to give them to model-trainer later
+- parser-of-exile-api: expose a `predict` API where it can receive a textual representation of an object